Scrap metal prices

 2. Steel Industry Trends

-The steel industry heavily relies on iron metal scrap as a raw material.
-Changes in steel production volumes, export levels, or plant operations have a direct impact on scrap metal prices.
+The steel industry heavily relies on the scrap of metals as a raw material.
+Changes in steel production volumes, export levels, or plant operations have a direct impact on scrap prices.
 Countries with high steel production, such as China, India, and Turkey, significantly influence global pricing trends.

 3. International Trade Policies